karolinaCodes/Shopping-App/README.md

 # Shopping-App
-An SPA created to learn React Router library.
+A SPA created to learn React Router library.